SN33DS/StealMemes/README.md

 ### Prerequisites

 You must have Chromedriver and Selenium Webdriver to use this project.
-Learn about using Cchromedriver and Selenium here:
+Learn about using Chromedriver and Selenium here:
 - https://chromedriver.chromium.org/getting-started
 - https://selenium-python.readthedocs.io/installation.html
 - https://selenium-python.readthedocs.io/getting-started.html